ibm-cloud-docs/openshift/openshift_routes.md

 1. Optional: If you no longer need the subnets on the old VLANs, you can [remove them](/docs/openshift?topic=openshift-subnets#remove-subnets).

-## Managing port 80 on the Openshift default router
+## Managing port 80 on the OpenShift default router
+{: #port80}

 In clusters created on or after 01 December 2025, port 80 is blocked by default for all ALBs.
-Custers created before this date are not affected.
+Clusters created before this date are not affected.
 {: note}

 You can manage port 80 on your OpenShift default router.
 Note that any changes you make are to all OpenShift default routers in your cluster.

-* To get the status of port 80 on your Openshift default router, run the following command.
+* To get the status of port 80 on your OpenShift default router, run the following command.

     ```sh
     ibmcloud oc ingress security port80 get --cluster <cluster_name_or_ID>
     ```
     {: pre}

-* To enable port 80 on your Openshift default router, run the following command.
+* To enable port 80 on your OpenShift default router, run the following command.

     ```sh
     ibmcloud oc ingress security port80 enable --cluster <cluster_name_or_ID>
     ```
     {: pre}

-* To disable port 80 on your Openshift default router, run the following command.
+* To disable port 80 on your OpenShift default router, run the following command.

     ```sh
     ibmcloud oc ingress security port80 disable --cluster <cluster_name_or_ID>